Vulnerabilities - Turkey

 Turkey is exposed to drought hazards rather frequently.
 Spatial and temporal analyses of drought hazards in Turkey have not yet been completed but, for instance, intensive drought periods in 1804, 1876 and 1928 caused the loss of crops and animals and the migration of farmers to other areas.
 In particular, drought in 1876 caused the loss of more than 200,000 people because of famine and disease epidemics.

-Moreover, in 1915, the 1930s and between 1970 and 1974, Turkey experienced serious drought hazards.
+Moreover, in 1915, the 1930s and between 1970 and 1974, Turkey experienced serious drought hazards (3).
+Recent widespread droughts in Turkey occurred in 1973, 1977, 1990, and 1991 (8).
 Also, 1988 and 1989 were the hardest drought years for the south-eastern Anatolia Region.
 The flow of the Euphrates River decreased to 50 m3/s in these drought years.
 It has been shown that river flows are decreasing according to the long-term average over most parts of Turkey (3).

 Since Turkey is located in the Mediterranean macroclimate region in the sub-tropical zone, great rainfall variations can be seen between the years.
 This causes regional and widespread droughts in various intensities.
 Thus, drought is one of the main problems for Turkey.
 On the most parts of the Central Anatolia Region which have 640 mm of annual average rainfall, recurrence period of drought conditions is more than 1 in 4 years (3).

 Most vulnerable region: Central Anatolia (Konya Basin)